zaiisao/Documentation/en/Agora Platform/aa_live_data.md

 | OS           | Ranks the operating systems by user number, and shows each operating system's join success in 5 sec rate along with audio and video freeze rates. |
 | SDK Version  | Ranks the SDK version by user number, and shows each SDK version's join success in 5 sec rate and audio along with video freeze rates. |

-## <a name="livenet"></a>Live Network
+## <a name="livenet"></a>Network Overview

-**Live Network** shows real-time network statistics and distribution in a specified period.
+**Network Overview** shows real-time network statistics and distribution in a specified period.
 The real-time network statistics include the upstream high-quality audio and video transmission rates along with the end-to-end high-quality audio and video transmission rates.

 Use the [timeline](#timeline) at the top of the page to adjust the period to view or specify whether the page should update the statistics automatically.